 Spruce up your front porch with fresh flower pots of annuals like Primroses and Violas, and evergreen perennials such as Heucheras and Hellebores!

-- Hang another hummingbird feeder; keep it no more than 3 feet away from another hummingbird feeder to reduce male domination.
-Fill with nectar (1 part sugar, 4 parts water; heat until sugar dissolves).
-Store extra in the refrigerator for up to 2 weeks.
+- Hang an additional hummingbird feeder—keep it no more than 3 feet away from your existing hummingbird feeder to reduce male domination.